 At 31 August 2020, the group held instantly accessible cash and cash equivalents of £31.9 million.
-Since 31 August the group has paid a pre-IPO dividend of £30 million to its shareholder, Bytes Technology Group Proprietary Limited, a subsidiary of Altron.
+Since 31 August the group has paid a pre-IPO dividend of £30 million to its shareholder, Bytes Technology Group Proprietary Limited, a subsidiary of Altron and following Admission will pay £14.3 million as part of the consideration paid to acquire the B ordinary shares in Bytes UK held by management.